Alex Herschlag: Life and career

-Herschlag was born in The Bronx, New York and grew up in Spring Valley.
-He moved to Montreal, Quebec to attend McGill University where he majored in Psychology.
+Herschlag was born in the New York City borough of The Bronx, and grew up in Spring Valley.
+He moved to Montreal to attend McGill University where he majored in Psychology.
 He began performing stand-up comedy in Montreal and continued doing so when he moved to San Francisco after graduating college.
 While living in San Francisco, he began writing comedy material for various sketch comedy groups.

 He then moved to Los Angeles, where he began and performing with a comedy group featuring a then-unknown Molly Shannon.
 After a number of career disappointments, Herschlag began writing material for various stand-up comedians.
 He met Ellen DeGeneres, through this experience, who hired him as a producer and writer on her self-titled 1990s sitcom from 1995 to 1997.

 Herschlag's other television credits include Costello, Teachers, Andy Barker, P.I., Sit Down, Shut Up, Modern Family, 100 Questions and Hot in Cleveland.
 He has also been credited as a writer for the Primetime Emmys, the Grammy Awards and the Academy Awards.